Stanjae/alx-low_level_programming/0x09-static_libraries/README.md

-0x09.
-C - Static libraries
+This is the last task on static libraries